 In some parts of the world, indigenous people carry DNA originating from more than one continent.
-For example, people of Amerindian descent in North and South America may also have some ancestry from Europe and Africa.
-When creating reference panels for the Americas and Oceania, we use only the parts of the genome with ancestry from the indigenous populations.
+For example, people of Amerindian descent in North and South America may also have some DNA from Europe and Africa.
+When creating reference panels for the Americas and Oceania, we use only the parts of the genome inherited from the indigenous populations.
 We do this by looking at our previous assignments to select only the segments of DNA where both chromosomes have an assignment to an indigenous population.
 So, whereas most of our regions use DNA from the entire genome of each reference panel candidate, when creating reference panels for populations in areas that are now admixed we only use a fraction of each person's genomes.
 The regions where we employ this approach are:

-Indigenous Americas-Bolivia & Peru
+Bolivia & Peru

-Indigenous Americas-Colombia & Venezuela
+Colombia & Venezuela